|Survey name||New orders in the construction industry|

 The next UK Statistics Authority assessment of the relevance of the statistics was assessed in 2014.
 The findings from the assessment can be found within assessment report 280.

-The needs of new orders statistics are currently being re-assessed by OSR.
+New orders statistics have recently been re-assessed by OSR.
 This consultation also covers the Office for National Statistics’ (ONS’s) Construction Output and Construction Output Price Indices.
 The public consultation closed for responses as of December 2017.
-The OSR are currently reviewing the responses from the consultation and re-assessing the National Statistics status of these construction publications.
+As a result of the work programme to develop and improve the statistics as of March 7 2019 the statistics have been re-designated as National Statistics status.

 All issues relating to the collection and dissemination of new orders in construction industry statistics are discussed with users via two separate forums: